urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 	+ GitHub account.
   	+ You will use your GitHub account to pull a publicly available manifest (`https://github.com/kubernetes/website/blob/main/content/en/examples/application/nginx-app.yaml`).
 	+ Docker Compose Kubernetes is installed and running in Docker Desktop (a new installation of Docker Desktop might need to have Kubernetes enabled in its **Settings**).
-	  - Docker Compose Kubernetes should have at least 2GB memory and 1 CPU.
+	  - Docker Compose Kubernetes must have at least 2GB memory and 1 CPU.
 That will bring the total Docker Desktop resources up to a minimum of **5GB and 3 CPUs**.
 	  - If you want to use Minikube instead of Docker Desktop Kubernetes, use Minikube minimum version v1.22.0 or later installed locally.
   	  - Minikube needs 4GB and 4 CPUs: `minikube start --memory 4g --cpus 4`.
 	+ Kubernetes cluster.
   	+ This is the target cluster for the deployment you will set up in this quickstart.
-When Docker Compose Kubernetes is installed it comes with a cluster and the **default** namespace.
+When Docker Compose Kubernetes is installed, it comes with a cluster and the **default** namespace.
 You don't need to make any changes to Docker Compose Kubernetes.
 Don't have a cluster?
 Go to [Notes](#notes) below.
 	+ Review [Harness CD Community Edition overview](/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-overview) and [Harness key concepts](/docs/getting-started/learn-harness-key-concepts) to establish a general understanding of Harness.

 The Docker Compose installer is described below, but Harness also supports a [Helm installer](https://github.com/harness/harness-cd-community/blob/main/helm/README.md).